Doctor Strange 2 ending explained: your biggest questions answered

 Knowledge of the multiverse would drive anyone mad.
 Doctor Strange in the Multiverse of Madness saw Wanda Maximoff (Elizabeth Olsen) wielding the Darkhold and using demonic monsters to track down American Chavez (Xochitl Gomez).
 Having gone full Scarlet Witch after the events of WandaVision, in which she enslaved the entire town of WestView, Wanda now wants to reunite with her children Billy and Tommy, and the only way how is to absorb Chavez’s dimension-hopping powers, head into another universe where that version of Wanda is happy, kill her, and take her place as a loving mother.
 Naww.
 Of course, that’s not the Avengers hero talking, but the Darkhold, which has captured Wanda’s soul.

 Soon enough, they realize that Wanda is the one causing havoc.
-Strange, Wong, and Chavez take up defence in Kamar-Taj with a bunch or warriors, but Wanda breaks through.
+Strange, Wong, and Chavez take up defense in Kamar-Taj with a bunch or warriors, but Wanda breaks through.
 Cue Chavez panicking and punching herself and Strange through the multiverse.
 In this new, eco-friendly universe, known as reality 838, they search for the alternate Strange who lives there.
 At the Sanctum Sanatorium is Mordo (Chiwetel Ejiofor), who poisons the intruders, sending them to sleep, only to wake up in glass boxes.
 They’re in the Baxter building where a different version of Christine is.
+Christine also designates the original Marvel timeline Earth-616.

 Mordo eventually takes Strange to an Avengers-like group of multiverse defenders known as The Illuminati.
 Among its ranks are Reed Richards (John Krasinski), Professor X (Patrick Stewart), Captain Marvel (Lashana Lynch), Captain Carter (Haley Atwell), and Black Bolt (Anson Mount).
 They reveal that the Strange they knew tried to use the Darkhold, and they had to kill him as the book had corrupted that Strange.